 Rival companies' offerings or enticing promotions can lure customers away.
 Fierce competition often leads to customers exploring what competitors offer, potentially leading to churn.

 Competitor attribution can occur for various reasons, such as superior offerings, enticing promotions, and market innovations from competitors.
 Factors like service differentiations and price competitiveness may also play a role.
-This is why many businesses make competitor analysis a huge part of their strategy and use web scraping and XPath text contains to gather crucial data about their offerings, pricing structures, and marketing strategies.
+This is why many businesses make competitor analysis a huge part of their strategy and use web scraping API and XPath text contains to gather crucial data about their offerings, pricing structures, and marketing strategies.
+They can also leverage proxies for data gathering, but it's recommended to consider the price for rotating proxies to ensure that the data collection process remains efficient and cost-effective.

 Customer Lifecycle Changes